BMR Calculator

 For standard body types, accuracy is within ±10%.
 Accuracy may decrease for individuals with extremely high/low muscle mass or body fat percentage.

-Symptoms may include fatigue, cold sensitivity, constipation, poor concentration, reduced immunity, and tendency to gain weight easily while losing weight with difficulty.
+Symptoms may include fatigue, cold sensitivity, constipation, poor concentration, and a tendency to gain weight easily.
+It can make weight loss more difficult.

 Does muscle mass affect BMR?